copydataai/makers-tech/README.md

 - Ollama

 ## Pitch
-> Enabling an agent chat to check products without need to develop a complex platform like Amazon, Shopify, Etsy, etc.
-> Just using a simple chat as customer service to provide a real-time inventory and provide links to do payments.
-- reducing the time to develop a basic MVP of the ecommerce and focusing on the products and optimize the transactions, delegating the billing to other platforms like stripe, lemonsqueazy, etc.
-- fast MVP to get an informative conduct about the
+> Enable efficient e-commerce without the complexity of platforms like Amazon or Shopify.
+Our chat-based solution offers real-time inventory checks and payment links through simple customer service interactions.
+Save development time by quickly creating a basic MVP, focusing on product optimization and seamless transactions.
+Delegate billing to trusted platforms like Stripe or LemonSqueezy, allowing you to concentrate on your core business.
+Solving the problem to a big variety of products to search and find the ideal product just by chat not overwhelming using complex webs or exploiting your attention.

 ## Schemas & SQL